-The peaceful town of Coron is part of the Calamian Islands, located at the northernmost part of Palawan.
-One of these islands also has the same name, but Coron City on Busuanga Island is where most hotels are.
-The whole area is famous for being one of the best dive sites in the world, as well as one of the most beautiful island settings in the Philippines.
+The peaceful town of Coron is located on one of the Calamian Islands at the northernmost tip of Palawan.
+One of the other islands has the same name, but Coron City—on Busuanga Island—is where most of the hotels are.
+This area is famous for having some of the best dive sites in the world, as well as one of the most beautiful island settings in the Philippines.

-Coron is the best place in Palawan for an adventure at a beautiful island location.
-The area is relatively undeveloped and offers a great escape from the tourist crowds.
-Read through our Coron travel guide and book any item you’d like, and we’ll help you combine them all into a complete itinerary.
-Since Coron can be easily coupled with both Puerto Princesa and El Nido, there’s also nothing to prevent you from including it in your Palawan vacation package.
+Coron is one of the best places in Palawan for adventure and stunning scenery, and because it is relatively undeveloped, offers a great escape from the tourist crowds.
+Find out more about Coron below, then book the items that appeal to you, and we’ll help you combine them in a complete itinerary.
+Since Coron can easily be coupled with both Puerto Princesa and El Nido, it makes a great addition to a Palawan vacation package.

 Almost all hotels are close to the town center, and only a short drive away from the Busuanga airport.
 While there are a few 4 star beach resorts, most accommodation in Coron is quite basic.
 It’s easier to find cheap hostels and inns than a luxury resort, so make sure you book these in advance.

 If you came here for diving, the best place to stay would be one of the specialized dive resorts.
 All of these offer a complete diving package, which will make your whole trip much cheaper and simpler as you won’t have to book each item separately.
 Coron dive resorts are quite comfortable, but don’t expect any luxury conditions there.
 These are best if you prefer to be out all day, and just need a place to sleep at.

 If you haven’t found a suitable resort while going through our list, all you have to do is contact us.
 Our experts will help you figure out what’s the best solution for your needs, so you can enjoy your time in Coron the most.